1995 and 265227 Lance Serjeant Arthur Whitman, Hertfordshire Regiment

 On March 14th 1904, Arthur was awarded a prize of 2/- (two shillings, 10p today) for full attendance during the past school year (which in those days finished at the end of February).
 Prizes for full attendance that year were also awarded to, among others: Walter Bunn, Godfrey Bunn, Victor Collier, Bernard Phillips and Archie Wells.
 The Log Book entry then notes:

 Having passed their Standard 5 Labour Exam, Arthur, aged just 13, and Albert Barlow, aged 12 years 8 months, left Little Gaddesden School on 16th June 1908.
 Arthur Maunders and Frederick Purton had also taken the exam but did not pass it.

 In the 1911 Census, 15 year old Arthur Whitman was a Telegraph Messenger working for the Post Office and living at home with his parents and younger siblings Jim Whitman and May at 40 Little Gaddesden.
 By November 1912 he was an Apprentice Carpenter employed by Lord Brownlow on the Ashridge Estate.
 His apprenticeship was due to be completed on 4th September 1916.

 Joining the Little Gaddesden Scout Troop 7

-Arthur Whitman, then aged 16, and his younger brother 13 year old Jim joined the Little Gaddesden Scout Troop at its start, October 26th 1911.
+Arthur Whitman, then aged 16, and his younger brother 13 year old Jim Whitman joined the Little Gaddesden Scout Troop at its start, October 26th 1911.
 Arthur was Patrol Leader of the Peewit Patrol and Jim Whitman a member of the Lion Patrol.
 The scouts first met in the Reading Room at John o’Gaddesden’s House but meetings soon moved to the Armoury, at 27 Little Gaddesden, the home of their Scout Master, Harry Temple, who was assisted by 17 year old Bernard Phillips.
 Miss Bridget Talbot was their President and Mr Humphrey Talbot their Treasurer.
 The other Patrol Leaders were Arthur’s 16 year old cousin Francis (Frank) Whitman of Hudnall (Wolf Patrol) and 14 year old Frank (Henry F) Johnson of 38 Little Gaddesden (Lion Patrol).